All Products

 1. The client establishes a TCP connection with Nginx and initiates a TLS handshake.

-2. When Nginx needs to use a private key for TLS authentication, Nginx sends an operation request to HSM through the TASSL engine.
+2. When Nginx needs a private key for TLS authentication, it sends the operation request to HSM through the TASSL engine.

 The private key is always stored in HSM and will not be loaded into the memory of the Nginx server.

-3. HSM performs TLS authentication-related decryption and signing operations and returns the results to the TASSL engine.
+3. HSM performs the required decryption and signing operations and returns the results to the TASSL engine.

-4. Nginx completes the TLS handshake based on the results returned by HSM.
+4. Nginx completes the TLS handshake using the results from HSM.

-5. An encrypted channel is established, and subsequent requests are decrypted by Nginx into plaintext and forwarded to the backend service.
+5. The encrypted channel is established.
+Nginx decrypts subsequent requests into plaintext and forwards them to the backend service.